courserans/RepData_PeerAssessment1/PA1_template.md

 ![](figure/unnamed-chunk-5-1.png)

-2. Which 5-minute interval, on average across all the days in the dataset, contains the maximum number of steps?
+2.Which 5-minute interval, on average across all the days in the dataset, contains the maximum number of steps?

 ```r